ozdenizdolu/ProjectGameAI/README.rst

-An Implementation of AlphaZero
+﻿An Implementation of AlphaZero
 ==============================

 This project is created by a machine learning group at Boğaziçi University.
-The aim is to implement AlphaZero [1]_ algorithm to understand it better.
+The aim is to implement Monte Carlo tree search algorithm, upper confidence bounds applied to trees algorithm[2]_, and AlphaZero [1]_ algorithm to understand them better.
 AlphaZero is an algorithm developed by Deepmind which learns to play games at superhuman level starting with no knowledge of the game except the rules.

 Usage
 -----

-The project is still in development!
+mcts folder contains the Monte Carlo tree search algorithm, and the special case of it called UCT, upper confidence bounds applied to trees [2]_.
+To use these algorithms use

+import ProjectGameAI as ai

+# use ai.mcts(), ai.uct() or other functionalities.
+See init file for examples.

+See the glossary for the terms used.
+Some other functionalities can be used using the glossary as a guide.
+The rest is under development; for those see the branch development.

 Structure of the Project
 ------------------------